openaps/docs/docs/docs/walkthrough/phase-1/nightscout-setup.md

 * Looping means OpenAPS is running but has not enacted the pump
 * Unknown means Error or Timeout; OpenAPS has reported a failure, or has reported no status for many hours.

-### All of a sudden, Nightscout is no longer showing treatments (bolus, carbs) on the graph or rendering my basals.
+### All of a sudden, Nightscout is no longer showing treatments (bolus, carbs, finger BGs) on the graph or rendering my basals.

-If you suddenly find that Nightscout is not showing treatments (bolus, carbs, etc.) on the graph; and/or that your basals are no longer being rendered in the blue basal line; but otherwise, everything looks normal and you are looping properly:
+If you suddenly find that Nightscout is not showing treatments (bolus, carbs, finger BGs etc.) on the graph; and/or that your basals are no longer being rendered in the blue basal line; but otherwise, everything looks normal and you are looping properly:

 You probably somehow got a future-dated treatment.